 Even if batteries installed in EVs are not manufactured locally, they may still qualify for a partial credit.
 But by 2029, 100% of battery components in new electric cars must be made in North America to qualify for credits.

 All of this means that some formerly eligible vehicles will no longer meet the new tax credit criteria, while others that were previously phased out due to the sales caps may soon qualify again.
 You can use this official government list of currently approved vehicles that are assembled in North America; it will evolve over time as manufacturing locations change, so be sure to check it regularly.

 A New Credit for Used Cars

 One important development is that there is a new tax credit for used EVs – which were never accounted for in the old scheme.
 Starting on January 1, 2023, up to $4,000 will be available for vehicles that are at least two model years old and price at $25,000 or less.
 The credit is for up to 40% of the vehicle’s price up to $4,000 – and the made-in-America requirement for assembly and batteries does not apply.

 That means a wide array of used electric vehicles will be eligible for credits – helping them get into the hands of drivers who can take the most advantage of their lower running costs.

 Income and Pricing Restrictions

-Furthermore, for new electric vehicles, the MSRP of must be below $55,000 for cars to be eligible for the credits.
+For new electric vehicles, the MSRP must be below $55,000 for cars to be eligible for these credits.
 For electric SUVs, trucks, and vans, the MSRP cap is $80,000.
-So, while many vehicles have price tags under those limits, many luxury-brand electric vehicles and even some higher trim levels of mainstream models won’t qualify starting in 2023.
+So, while many vehicles have price tags under those limits, many 2023 luxury-brand electric vehicles and even some higher trim levels of mainstream models won’t qualify.

 Good News for Plug-In Hybrids